IsaqueFranklin/Elegant-automation-with-Python/README.md

 # Elegant-automation-with-Python
-An automated software to get me something.
+An automated software to get me something, still in development.